 - Save teachers lots of time.
 Classroom time and homework (grading and recording and printing) time.VocabularySpellingCity is a powerful tool for building literacy skills.
 It enables teachers to deliver their curriculum in a manner that allows for differentiation.
 Without our site, it’s nearly impossible for a single teacher to successfully teach three different sets of word lists (approaching-, at-, or above-grade level), as the major reading series (Treasures, Reading Street, Reading Wonders) prescribe.
 And while the idea of teaching with individualized lists, using the method employed by Words Their Way seems great, it requires a massive amount of work by a teacher every week.
 But with VocabularySpellingCity’s Review Lists feature, creating individualized word lists for each student is simple.
 Students can then study the words that they need additional practice with through a rotation at a literacy center equipped with Chromebooks, PCs, iPads, or Android tablets.

 Have anything you want to say to the Mayor?
 Just click on comments and leave me a message.

-The Mayor loves to visit schools and hear directly from teachers and students.
+The Mayor loves to visit schools and to hear directly from teachers and educators.